 The "best" stock screener depends on your preferences as an investor.
 What's important is that you're using a screening tool with enough dynamic criteria, which the stock screeners in the list above provide.
 I will discuss the parameters and ranges I select when screening for dividend stocks shortly, which can vary depending on your risk tolerance and required rate of return.
 Obviously, the more parameters you select in a stock screener, the less companies you will get, so keep this in mind.

 You can then quickly scan the list and cross out any dividend stocks your portfolio has too much industry exposure in, or cross out those that are not within your circle of competence whatsoever.
-Finally, you can research the ones that you believe could be worth looking into further.
+Finally, you can research the ones that you believe are worth looking into further.

 Market capitalization or "market cap," is the total dollar market value of a company.
 This depends on a company's stock price and the number of outstanding shares a company has, as the formula below shows:

-Market cap = Stock price * Shares outstanding
+Market cap = Stock price * Total outstanding shares

 Return on equity (ROE) is a measure of how effectively management is using its equity to generate profits.
 A higher ROE is better as it suggests a company is more efficient at using its equity capital to generate profit.